rehive/docs-portal/content/platform/usage/multi-factor.md

 #### Authenticator rules

-Authenticator rules are used to configure rules that should trigger when certain conditions are matched on a user accessing the platform.
+Authenticator rules are used by administrators to configure when MFA challenged should be issued to users.
+All rules can be configured on the global "company" level or alterntaively on specific user groups.
+A group-specific rule will always take precedence over a non-group rule when evaluating challenges.

+##### Types

-There are two types of authenticator rules:
+There are three types of authenticator rules:

 - **Authentication**: These rules are evaluated when authenticating a user (such as on login).
-Every company automatically includes a single `authentication` type rule.
-This rule is used to perform the most basic multi-factor authentication, eg. when a user login occurs, a challenge is issues and must be completed to access the API.
+When a user login occurs, a challenge will be issued and the user will be required to verify their access to proceed.
+By default, all companies start with a single `authentication` type rule.
 - **Authorization**: These rules are evaluated when checking a user's permission to access a resource.
+If a user accesses a resource that requires MFA then they will be challenged to verify their access.
 No `authorization` rules are configured by default.
+- **Setup**: These rules are evaluated when checking what authenticators a user has enabled.
+If a user does not have the correct authenticators configured they will be challenged to setup an authenticator to proceed.
+No `setup` rules are configured by default.

+When configuring **authorization** rules, a list of `permissions` must be supplied.
+If a resource is accessed via the API and it has matching permission requirements to an authenticator rule then it will immediately trigger a challenge that the user will be required to complete before proceeding.

+##### Durability

-In addition to the authenticator `type`s above, multi-factor rules can be configured to have different durabilities:
+In addition to the authenticator types above, multi-factor rules can be configured to have different durabilities:

 - **Permanent**: A challenge issued by a `permanent` rule must only be completed once per login/session.
 - **Durable**: A challenge issued by a `durable` rule will last a set amount of time (configured in the `duration` field on a authenticator rule).
 - **Ephemeral**: A challenge issued by an `ephemeral` rule must be completed each time a resources is accessed that matches the configured permissions.
 The completed challenge must be submitted (and subsequently consumed) in the HTTP headers on the next request to that resource.

-All rules can be configured to only trigger once the user's session reaches a certain age.

-When configuring `authorization` rules, a list of `permissions` is supplied.
-If `authorization` type multi-factor rules are configured and a user accesses a resource that requires one or more permissions configured on those rules a error response will be returned challenging them to complete a multi-factor challenge before proceeding.
+Only **authorization** type rules can be configured to be **ephemeral**. **Setup** rules must always be configured as **permanent**.

 #### Authenticators

-The authenticator resource is used by users to add and manage the authenticators they can use to complete/verify multi-factor challenges.
+Authenticators are the resource used to verify multi-factor challenges.

 There are currently three MFA authenticar types supported: